King Brothers (bus operator)

-King Brothers was an Australian bus company operating route and school services in the Great Lakes and Mid North Coast regions of New South Wales.
-It collapsed in April 2003 with debts of $220 million, after owners Peter and Tony King were charged with and later convicted of fraud.
+King Brothers was an Australian bus company operating route and school services in the Mid North Coast region of New South Wales.
+It collapsed in April 2003 with debts of $220 million, after owners Peter and Tony King were charged with, and later convicted of, fraud.

 History

 J&L King was a small family bus operator with route and school services between Kempsey and Crescent Head.
 It also operated a used bus dealership.
 In February 1991 it purchased the school services of Argent's.
 At some stage it operated a Port Macquarie to Tamworth service that was sold in 1996.

-After control passed to twin sons Tony and Peter, in the late 1990s / early 2000s King Brothers expanded rapidly with the acquisition of a number of operators in the Great Lakes and Mid North Coast regions including:
+After control passed to adopted twin sons Tony and Peter, in the late 1990s / early 2000s King Brothers expanded rapidly with the acquisition of a number of operators in the Great Lakes and Mid North Coast regions including: